cgsdfc/abs2imc.pytorch/docs/formula-en.md

 ### 3.3 Hyper-parameters settings

-- Use Adam optimizer with learning rate set to 0.1.
+- Use Adam optimizer with a learning rate set to 0.1.
 - Hyper-parameter $\lambda$ is set to 0.1.